#1 Wildlife Removal & Pest Control Services in Orlando, FL | WildOut

 3. Sealing Entry Points

-After removing the bats, we seal all potential entry points with durable materials.
-This step prevents reentry and protects your home from future wildlife intrusions.
-Our attention to detail ensures that even the smallest cracks and gaps are properly addressed.
+Once the bats are out, we seal all potential entry points using durable materials.
+This step prevents new bats from moving in and protects your home from future infestations.

 4. Cleanup and Sanitation